Bachelor

 For inquiries about audition repertoire, visit our website https://www.music.mahidol.ac.th/people, type woodwindin the search box, and email one of our faculty members.

-Audition Video Recording Policy
+Audition Video Recording Guidelines for Applicants Outside Thailand

 String (Violin, Viola, Cello, Double bass)